Short Bio for Lars Lindberg Christensen

-Lars is a science communication specialist heading the ESO education and Public Outreach Department (ePOD) in Munich, Germany.
+Lars Lindberg Christensen is a science communication specialist heading the ESO education and Public Outreach Department (ePOD) in Munich, Germany.
 He is responsible for public outreach and education for the La Silla-Paranal Observatory, for ESO's part of ALMA (the largest and most expensive ground-based astronomical project), for the European Extremely Large Telescope (the largest optical telescope in the world), for ESA’s part of the Hubble Space Telescope and for the International Astronomical Union Press Office.

 He obtained his Master’s Degree in physics and astronomy from the University of Copenhagen, Denmark.
 Before assuming his current position, he spent a decade working as a science communicator and technical specialist for Tycho Brahe Planetarium in Copenhagen.

 Lars has more than 200 publications to his credit, most of them in popular science communication and in its theory.
-His other productive interests lie in the areas of graphical communication, written communication, technical communication and scientific communication.
-He has written several books, for instance The Hands-On Guide to Science Communicators (Springer, 2006), Eyes on the Skies, Hidden Universe (both Springer, 2008) and Hubble – 15 Years of Discovery (Springer, 2006).
+His other productive interests lie in the areas of technical, graphical, written, and scientific communication.
+He has authored and co-authored several books, for instance The Hands-On Guide to Science Communicators (Springer, 2006), Eyes on the Skies, Hidden Universe (both Springer, 2008), Hubble – 15 Years of Discovery (Springer, 2006) and The Universe Through the Eyes of Hubble (Springer, 2013).
 His books have been translated to Finnish, Portuguese, Korean, Slovenian, Japanese, Danish, German and Chinese (Simplified & Traditional).

-He has produced material for a multitude of different media from star shows, laser shows and slide shows, to web, print, TV and radio.
+He has produced material for a variety of media: from planetarium shows, laser shows and slide shows, to web, print, TV and radio.
 His methodology is focussed on devising and implementing innovative strategies for the production of efficient science communication and educational material.
-This work involves working with highly skilled graphics people and technicians, some results of which are visible at: http://www.eso.org and http://www.spacetelescope.org
+This work involves working with highly skilled graphics people and technicians, some results of which are visible at: http://www.eso.org and http://www.spacetelescope.org.